shikha372/CTCI/README.md

 # CTCI
-solution of cracking the coding interview problems in python
+Solution of cracking the coding interview problems in python